SethThomaspowered/littlebackend/README.md

 # Little Library Back End Development
+One of the challenges that first got me interested in learning to code was, seeing Little Libraries around the .
 This is where I will be using Java to build a Spring Boot application to support my frontend application [LittleFrontEnd](https://github.com/SethThomaspowered/littlefrontend).
 Project has been deployed on Heroku at (LittleBackend)[https://littlebackend.herokuapp.com]

 ## User Stories
+### MVP
+A visitor to the website:
+  - See the most recent additions to library.
+  - Click on books to get more details.

+A library steward should be available to:
+  - Add books to a database
+  - Update status of book availability

+ ### Bonus
+ - Add log in functionality
+ - Allow visitors to search for a book, by title, author, or genre
+  - If book is not found offer recommendations on where to find
+ - Add additional libraries
+ - Access API for additional book details
+ - Leave a comment (added feature)

 ## ERD